-Baker High School is ranked within the top 50% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2018-19 school year.
+Baker High School is ranked within the bottom 50% of all 1,276 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2020-21 school year.

-The diversity score of Baker High School is 0.58, which is less than the diversity score at state average of 0.59.
+The diversity score of Baker High School is 0.63, which is more than the diversity score at state average of 0.62.
 The school's diversity has stayed relatively flat over five school years.

 State Level (AL)